JeffreyLaederach/modbus-rtu-crc16/README.md

 # Overview

-**This repository is for testing and implementing the Modbus RTU CRC16 checksum calculation to detect errors or differences in bytes transmitted via serial RS-485**
+**This repository is a compilation of implementions of the Modbus RTU CRC-16 checksum calculation in numerous programming languages to detect errors or changes in bytes transmitted via serial RS-485**

 ## Useful Links: